 Pre-conception and Pregnancy

-The commonly accepted belief that the the baby inside the uterus is sterile (whilst membranes are intact) is now being challenged.
+The commonly accepted belief that the the baby inside the uterus is sterile (whilst membranes are intact) is being challenged.
 It seems that maternal gut microbiota may be able to translocate to the baby/placenta via the blood stream (Jiménez et al. 2008; Metamoros et al. 2013; Prince et al. 2014; Rautava et al. 2013; Zimmer 2013).
 And the unique ecosystem of bacteria in the placenta may originate from bacteria in the mother’s mouth.
 Women’s gut microbiota change during pregnancy and this impacts on metabolism (Koren et al. 2012; Prince et al. 2014).
-So ideally women need to head into pregnancy with a healthy microbiome and then maintain it.
+So ideally, women need to head into pregnancy with a healthy microbiome and then maintain it.
 Unfortunately our modern lifestyle is not very microbiome friendly, and many of us have dysbiosis (an imbalance in gut bacteria).
 Dysbiosis and too much of the ‘wrong’ bacteria has been linked to premature rupture of membranes and premature birth (Fortner et al. 2014; Mysorekar & Cao 2014; Prince et al. 2014).
 Gum disease (bacteria) has also been linked to pre-term birth.
 Suggestions: